-In such circumstances, participation in commencement exercises does not imply the conferral of a degree, nor will a diploma be given to the student or a transcript be released until all graduation requirements are complete.
-This policy and its provisions are not subject to alteration by petition.
+In such circumstances, participation in commencement exercises does not imply the conferral of a degree, nor will a diploma or institutional honors be given to the student or a transcript be released until all graduation requirements are complete.
+The credit hour limit of this policy is not subject to alteration by petition.